mobile-under-construction

 The Extraordinary Chambers could rely on evidence of events falling outside this period to, for example, provide contextual clarity to a particular situation; demonstrate a deliberate pattern of conduct; and/or to establish by inference elements of criminal conduct, especially intent, occurring during the ECCC’s temporal jurisdiction.5

-Although crimes must have been committed between 17 April 1975 and 6 January 1979, facts and conduct (including intent) from before this period could be relied upon to prove an accused’s participation in a joint criminal enterprise, provided the facts and/or conduct continued during into the period.6
+Although crimes must have been committed between 17 April 1975 and 6 January 1979, facts and conduct (including intent) from before this period could be relied upon to prove an accused’s participation in a joint criminal enterprise, provided the facts and/or conduct continued during the period.6

 subject-matter